allanchua101/docker-utils-for-kids/README.md

-# Docker and K8s for Kids
+# Docker Utils for Kids

 A repository filled with scripts and boilerplates designed for kids and adults with IQ of kids.